terrazzoapp/terrazzo/www/src/pages/docs/cli/index.md

 :::

-Create a `terrazzo.config.js` file in the root of your repo:
+Third, create a `terrazzo.config.js` file in the root of your repo:

 :::code-group